ragibson/manim-videos/black_scholes_derivation/approximate_script.md

 the strike, in the cases where the stock actually ends up above the strike.

 Visually, this is the average amount that S(t) exceeds the strike in that right tail I've highlighted.
-Whenever S(t) finishes below the strike, the option pays nothing, it's worthless.
+Whenever S(t) finishes below the strike, the option pays nothing, it's worthless, so we just need to focus on the right tail.

 (Formula is expanded into E[S(t) | S(t) > K] - K * P[S(t) > K])